Alaska man, 19, charged with arson for fire set at East Precinct

 David-Pitts appeared in U.S. District Court Thursday.
 Arson carries a mandatory five-year sentence or up to 20 years in prison, according to the U.S. Attorney’s Office for the Western District of Washington.

 The fire at the precinct Monday night came in the midst of several months of sustained protests against police violence and racial injustice in Seattle.
-The event was organized to protest the police shooting of Jacob Black in Kenosha, Wisconsin.
+The event was organized to protest the police shooting of Jacob Blake in Kenosha, Wisconsin.
 About 200 to 250 people gathered, marching from the East Precinct on Capitol Hill to the West Precinct near South Lake Union and back to the East Precinct, where people threw fireworks at the precinct and set fires outside the building.

 The complaint alleges that, as part of a group tossing trash, fireworks and other objects at the precinct, David-Pitts piled trash bags and used a lighter to set them on fire near a garage door to the precinct.
 Nearby, others set a second fire at the wall of the precinct behind a chain-link fence around the precinct.
 The video appears to show David-Pitts helping others break into the fence, the complaint alleges.